jspm/jspm/cli/docs.md

 ```
 jspm deploy [options]
 ```
-Manages deployments to the JSPM providers.
+Manages deployments to the JSPM providers, currently in experimental preview.

 For publishing (default):

   jspm deploy

-  - The provider flag is always required, with limited availability only on the jspm.io provider currently
+  - The provider flag is always required, with limited signups only available on the jspm.io provider currently
   - The package must have a valid package.json with name and version fields.
   - The package.json "files" and "ignore" arrays will be respected.
   - Semver versions are always immutable deployments that cannot be redeployed.